Thermodynamic topology optimization for hardening materials: Numerical results

 \section{Numerical results}

-We present several aspects of our novel thermodynamic topology optimization including plasticity by investigation of various numerical experiments.
-We begin with the presentation of the general functionality of the proposed surrogate material model for plasticity on the material point level.
-Afterwards, we show the impact of the material model on the optimized construction parts by means of analyzing several quasi\re{-}2D and 3D boundary value problems.
-All results are based on \re{our} numerical implementation \re{\cite{Kick2022Implementation}} \re{in} Julia \cite{Julia}.
+We present several aspects of our novel thermodynamic topology optimization including hardening materials by investigation of various numerical experiments.
+We begin with the presentation of the general functionality of the proposed surrogate material model on the material point level.
+Afterwards, we show the impact of the material model on the optimized construction parts by means of analyzing several quasi-2D and 3D boundary value problems.
+All results are based on our numerical implementation \cite{Kick2022Implementation} in Julia \cite{Julia}.
 We use the material parameter for steel summarized in \tabref{tab:materialParameters}.

-\re{The yield stress for modelling results from the material parameter with $\sigmaY = \sqrt{2 / 3} \, \sigmaYexp$.} The hardening parameters are chosen according to \cite{junker2017numerical}.
-An overview of the different material models used in the following is given in \figref{fig:plot_models_mm_types} on material point level.
+The yield stress for modelling results from the material parameter with $\sigmaY = \sqrt{2 / 3} \, \sigmaYexp$.
+An overview of the different material models used in the following is given in \tabref{tab:materialParametersPlasticity} and \figref{fig:plot_models_mm_types} on material point level.